richb-hanover/smokedata/README.md

 ## Source Files (src)

 This repo contains several Javascript programs to programmatically generate smokedata for testing.
-Source files contain their generated data as a comment.

 * **perfectcone.js** - Generate 24 rows of data containing samples centered around a median value.
 The first row has only the median value, the second has 3 values [med-1, med, med+1], the third row five values,